-Liz Truss strong favourite to be next PM as final two face off – Tory leadership live
+Truss strong favourite as Rishi pitches himself as ‘Thatcherite’ - follow live

-Tory leadership – live: Liz Truss strong favourite to be next PM as final two face off
+Tory leadership – live: Truss strong favourite as Sunak pitches himself as ‘Thatcherite’

-Final two now have weeks to woo Tory membership before deciding vote
+Former chancellor tried to dial down the bitter attacks saying the foreign secretary is someone he ‘like and respect’

 Watch: Boris Johnson’s government wins confidence with 349 votes